Two mothers, one preventable infection

 Thembalami’s second pregnancy felt different from the first.
 She was in a lot of pain and was tired all the time.
 She went several times to a nearby family planning clinic to hear the baby’s heartbeat and get prenatal vitamins.
 In her 37th week, she had her first ultrasound, where she could see the baby, who looked as healthy as could be.
 One August day, while she was in class, she felt contractions begin.
 When she got to the bathroom, she saw she that was bleeding heavily.
 She fainted in the stall.
 Fortunately, a friend was with her and called for an ambulance.

 At the hospital, a nurse tried to turn Thembalami away, encouraging her to go to the family planning clinic where she’d received her prenatal care.
 “I was scared because I was in labor, and I was in pain and I was bleeding.
 I felt like she didn’t care,” Thembalami says.
 When the nurse finally checked her, she saw that Thembalami was fully dilated.
 She was rushed to a bed and told to start pushing.
-When the baby arrived, she didn’t cry or move.
+When the baby arrived, she didn’t cry or move like newborn babies usually do.
 “She wasn’t okay, so they just took her away from me,” Thembalami recalls.

 She didn’t see her daughter again until that evening, when she visited the neonatal intensive care unit.
 “She was attached to a lot of tubes, attached to a lot of machines,” Thembalami remembers.
-The doctors told her the baby had brain damage.
+The doctors told her the baby had brain damage as a result of group b streptococcal infection.
 Thembalami was allowed to touch her baby’s feet and hands but not pick her up and hold her close, the way she wanted to.
 She spent 30 minutes with her child, caressing her and talking to her, but had to leave when the doctors came in to reset the machines that were keeping the baby alive.
 Thembalami spent all night praying that her daughter would survive.
-But the next morning, when she arrived the ICU, her daughter was gone.
+But the next morning, when she arrived at the ICU, her daughter was gone.
 A doctor called her into a room where her daughter’s small body was being prepared for burial, and Thembalami was told to say goodbye.

 Her pregnancy was largely uneventful, but at 37 weeks, she was given a routine screening for GBS and tested positive.